 When it comes to security, Spotflux provides rather good encryption, even on the free version.
 With the free version, you get SSL128-bit encryption to ensure that all your browsing activities are secure.
 However, there is a reason not to start celebrating just yet.
 Despite the quality encryption levels, the free version of Spotflux only encrypts your web data of your Internet browser.
 The result is that any third-party apps you use are not secured with Spotflux.

 The good news is that on the paid Mobile and Premium version this is not the case.
 Those versions of the service do encrypt all your internet activity, even if internet communication is happening via a separate app.

 Further good news is that even on the free version of the service users are offered the following options: PPTP, OpenVPN and L2TP/IPSec.

-It is probable that IPSec is used for the iOS app.
+It is probable that IPSec is used for the iPhone VPN app.
 Sadly, that is something I have been unable to confirm due to the fact that Spotflux has not answered my support queries other than to tell me to look at the 'knowledge base' section of their website.

 In addition, because they haven't been in touch I'm unable to inform you about details of the encryption used for OpenVPN connections.
 These include cipher size, handshake key encryption size, authentication method, or if there is Perfect Forward Secrecy in place.